mikegagnon/linked-lists/README.md

     ...

+    // Deletes the last node in this list.
+    //
-    // returns [v, newHead] where v is the value that was removed, and
+    // Returns [v, newHead] where v is the value that was removed, and
-    // newHead is the new head of the list (possibly undefined)
+    // newHead is the new head of the list (possibly undefined).
+    //
+    // Arguments:
     //   prev is a reference to the previous node.
 If there is no previous node,
     //   then set prev to undefined.
-    // head is a reference to the first node in the list removeLast(prev = undefined, head = this) {
+    //   head is a reference to the first node in the list. removeLast(prev = undefined, head = this) {

         if (this.next == undefined) {